What is VStar?

 Some of the things you can do with VStar include:

-If you still have questions after reading the VStar User Manual (see the yellow download box above), here are some additional resources you might find useful:
+If you still have questions after reading the VStar User Manual, here are some additional resources you might find useful:

 - AAVSO VStar forum - Please feel free to post your questions, suggestions, or observations here.